windelbouwman/virtualcan/README.md

 To start the virtual CAN server, use the rust implementation:

-    $ cd rust
+    $ cd rust/server
     $ cargo run --release -- --port 18881

 ## Python

-To use this from python, install the python can package, and next the virtualcan module:
+To use this from python, install the python-can package, and next the virtualcan module:

-    $ pip install can
+    $ pip install python-can
     $ cd python
     $ pip install .